Top of page

 Requirements

-• two advanced Level language courses (Italian 470 topics classes or equivalents);
+• 2 advanced level courses in Italian language (ITAL 470 topics classes or equivalents);

-• three pre-approved courses (in Italian or English) offered at Emory University or abroad where the main focus of the course is Italian culture, literature, art, architecture, etc.
+• 3 pre-approved courses (In Italian or English) offered at Emory University, either from the Italian studies program (any 200, 300 or 400 level) or another department, including but not limited to, Film Studies, History, Art History, Music, Political Science, or Philosophy or abroad, where the main focus of the course is Italian culture, literature, art, politics etc.

 Admission